Amakazor/Ciag-Fibbonaciego/README.md

 # Ciag-Fibbonaciego

-This repository was createf by me to try using this great service.
+This repository was created by me to try using this great website.
 Enjoy :)